bbauska/W3Cx-2of5/README.md

 2. Create a well structured HTML page using as many semantic elements as you can.

-3. Write a short HTML page that uses the <div> and <span> tags.
+3. Write a short HTML page that uses the &lt;div&gt; and &lt;span&gt; tags.
 You need not style them.

 <h3 id="ch2-4-1">2.4.1 Introduction</h3>